SUCNR1: Autoimmune arthritis

 In a murine model of autoimmune arthritis, mice were sensitized to bovine serum albumin (i.e., BSA) by injecting methylated BSA (mBSA) into two sites in the dermis of their backs 14 and 21 days after their right knee was injected with mBSA and their left knee was injected with the solution used to carry mBSA.
 The mBSA-injected left knees of mice became two-fold larger in size (indicating an increase in inflammation) and had three-fold higher levels of succinate in their synovial (i.e., joint) fluids) than their left knees.
 Further analyses suggested that the SUCNR1-expressing macrophages in these joints were activated by the rising levels of succinate to elicit inflammation and thereby joint swelling.
 A second study using this mBSA model found that mBSA-treated mouse knee joints developed hyperalgesia and high numbers of inflammation-inducing neutrophils whereas the mBSA-treated joints of SUCNR1 gene knockout mice did not develop hyperalgesia and had significantly fewer neutrophils.
 Rheumatoid arthritis is an autoimmune arthritis characterized by symmetric arthritis typically involving the small joints of the hands and feet but also commonly involving arthritis in larger joints and inflammation in a wide range of other tissues such as the lung, gastrointestinal tract, heart (e.g., dysfunction of the heart's microvasculature), and oral cavity.
 Patients with rheumatoid arthritis have high levels of succinate in the synovial fluid of their inflamed joins and increased numbers of SUCNR1-expressing dendritic cells in the synovial membranes of these joints as well as some lymph nodes.
-These findings suggest that the succinate-induced activation of SUCNR1 contributes to the development of at least one from of arthritis in mice and may play a similar role in human rheumatoid arthritis.
+These findings suggest that the succinate-induced activation of SUCNR1 contributes to the development of at least one form of arthritis in mice and may play a similar role in human rheumatoid arthritis.
 The studies also support further studies to determine if activated SUCNR1 promotes human rheumatoid arthritis.